 - No more than one DWI conviction; and no DWI conviction in the past three years

 - May not have in excess of two moving violations from separate incidents within the past twelve months, or have been at fault in more than one traffic crash/accident during the past twelve months,

 - Meet vision and hearing standards,

-- No objectionable tattoos and no tattoos visible while on duty (i.e. can be covered with a long sleeve shirt), or when representing SPD in an official capacity, unless approved by the Chief of Police,
+- No objectionable tattoos or brands, and no tattoos or brands visible while on duty (i.e. can be covered with a long sleeve shirt), or when representing SPD in an official capacity, unless approved by the Chief of Police,

 - May not have used an illegal controlled substance within the last three years